italiangrid/storm/clientSRM-guide.md

 <a name="srmPrepareToPut">&nbsp;</a>
 ##### srmPrepareToPut

-This function is used to write files into the storage.
+Write files into the storage.

 Upon the client’s request, SRM prepares a TURL so that client can write data into the TURL.
 Lifetime (pinning expiration time) is assigned on the TURL.
 When a specified target space token is provided, the files will be located finally in the targeted space associated with the space token.
 It is an asynchronous operation, and a request token is returned.
 The status may be checked through srmStatusOfPutRequest with the returned request token.
 To write an empty file of 150000 bytes inside the directory test_dir type:

 	# clientSRM ptp -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file00.txt,150000 -p